 Blogging has a huge impact on my life and every day I think about how I should have started sooner.
 But here I am!

 To get to know me a little better… I think of myself as a: challenger, idealist, adventurer and helper.
 I strive to be a better person in this world and be as successful as I hope to be.
 I am very passionate about the things I choose to do.
 I enjoy learning new things about fashion and sharing what I know with my readers.
+I am also a very health centered individual, and advocate for natural forms of medicine.
+Not many people consider it as an option and run straight to the doctor, but it is actually a proven health solution alternative that can be safer and more effective when dealing with many common ailments.
+If you would like a good online source of information you can go here to know about herbal medicine.

 I think of my personal style as many different things depending on many things such as my mood or the weather.
 It is either modern, chic and whimsical or the complete opposite with more of a street style look.